stanfordnlp/stanza/_pages/client_usage.md

 ## Starting a client-server communication and running annotation

 Here we are going to run CoreNLP annotation on some example sentences.
-We start by first instantiating a `CoreNLPClient` object, and then pass the text into the client with the `annotate` function.
+We start by first instantiating a `CoreNLPClient` object, and then pass the text into th e client with the `annotate` function.
 Note that here we use the recommended Python `with` statement to start the client, which can make sure that the client and server are properly closed after the annotation:

 ```python
 text = "Chris Manning is a nice person.
 Chris wrote a simple sentence.
 He also gives oranges to people."